las6nia/las6nia/README.md

 ### 💻 About Me
 - 🔭 I’m currently working with **Python**, **Java**, **HTML**, **CSS**, and **JavaScript**
-- 🧠 Learning more about **SQL**, **data structures**, and **software development fundamentals**
+- 🧠 Learning more about **SQL**, **coding**, and **software development fundamentals**
 - 🧩 I enjoy building small projects, experimenting with code, and improving my skills
-- ⚡ I started coding out of curiosity to use problem solving and develop applications to make a change
+- ⚡ I started coding out of curiosity

 ---